 Good organization is also important for working effectively and productively.
 If you're disorganized, you can waste a huge amount of time just looking for lost items.
 So learn how to file properly, and find out how to create an effective schedule.

 Think about just how often we communicate every day.
-We make phone calls, attend meetings, write email, give presentations, talk to customers, and so on: it can seem that we spend all day communicating!
+We make phone calls, attend meetings, write emails, give presentations, talk to customers, and so on.
+We can seem to spend all day communicating with the people around us.
 This is why good communication skills are essential, especially when your goal is to work more effectively.

 Start by developing your active listening skills.
 This means that you're making a concerted effort to really hear and understand what other people are saying to you.

-Don't plan out what you're going to say next while the other person is talking.
+Don't let yourself become distracted by what's going on around you, and don't plan out what you're going to say next, while the other person is talking.
 Instead, just listen to what they're saying.
-You may be surprised at how much miscommunication can be avoided simply by listening actively.
+You may well be surprised at how much miscommunication can be avoided simply by listening actively.

 Next, look at your writing skills.
 How well do you communicate in writing?
 Start with your emails.
 Most of us write dozens of emails every day.
-But there are many techniques that we can use to write effective emails - ones that actually get read!
+But there are many techniques that we can use to make sure we write effective emails – ones that actually get read!

 Of course, we do a lot more writing than just email.
-We use Instant Messaging, we write reports, and we create presentations.
+We write through IM, we write reports, and we create presentations.
 You'll be more effective in your role if you learn how to communicate better across all these media, and your boss and colleagues are bound to appreciate your skills, since they'll be the main beneficiaries!

 If you'd like to learn more about how to become a better writer, our Bite-Sized Training session on Written Communications will help.

 A little bit of pressure can be a good thing.
-But when pressure exceeds your ability to cope, your productivity goes down, and your mood suffers.
-You can also lose your ability to make solid, rational decisions; and excessive stress can cause health problems, both in the short and long term.
+But when pressure exceeds your ability to cope with it effectively, your productivity goes down, and your mood suffers.
+You also lose your ability to make solid, rational decisions; and excessive stress can cause health problems, both in the short and long term.

-No matter what you do, you're likely to experience stress numerous times throughout your career, perhaps even on a regular basis.
+No matter what you do, you'll likely experience stress numerous times throughout your career, perhaps even on a regular basis.
 This is why learning how to manage stress is a key factor in becoming more effective at work.